mpenning/polymer/README.rst

 -------

 A simple framework to run tasks in parallel.
 It's similar to multiprocessing.Pool, but has a few enhancements over that.
+For example, mp.Pool is only useful for multiprocessing functions (not objects).
+You can wrap a function around the object, but it's nicer just to deal with task objects themselves.

 Polymer is mostly useful for its Worker error logging and run-time statistics.
 It also restarts crashed multiprocessing workers automatically (not true with multiprocessing.Pool).
 When a worker crashes, Polymer knows what the worker was doing and resubmits that task as well.
+This definitely is not fool-proof;
+however, it's a helpful feature.

 Usage
 -----